Service Availability Policy — Delivery Zone

 We recommend that you:

-- For business-critical delivery decisions, implement a fallback or manual override process
+- For business-critical delivery decisions, implement a fallback or manual override process rather than relying solely on the Delivery Zone API.

 - Maintain your own records of delivery zone configuration, independent of the dashboard.